api3dao/api3-discord-bot/docs/overview.md

 - `*-prod-pm2` for running the production bot in a PM2 process on EC2
 - `*-dev-pm2` for running the development bot in a PM2 process on EC2
-- `start-prod` for running the development bot locally
+- `start-dev` for running the development bot locally
 - `lint`, `prettier`, and `prettier:check` for code formatting and linting

 ## Configuration